Skip to content

 Monero Multisig How-To Use Guide – 2023

-Note: This post is a copy of my pull request to the monerodocs site to update the multisig section.
-If I get feedback on the PR, and need to change stuff, then I’ll copy those changes over to this post.
+Note: This post is a copy of my pull request to the monerodocs site to update the multisig documentation section.

 The main caveat to be aware of, prior to using multisig, is to read the warning that’s displayed by default when you try to use multisig – and make sure that you understand it, and are ok to proceed on that basis.

-This guide is my attempt to document the steps for using the multisig commands.
+This article is my attempt to document the steps for using the multisig commands.
 However, you use them at your own risk.

 Intro